ZetsubouCode/TextDungeon-Discord-Bot/README.md

 # Nusantara Dungeon

 A discord bot that actually an interactive text based dungeon crawler game

 # Story

 In the midst of the pandemic, the Indonesian Meteorology Agency was caught off guard when a mysterious object that resembled a meteor was hurtling towards Earth.
 Experts predicted that it would crash onto the island of Kalimantan in just three days, yet the government officials were indifferent to the potential danger and chose to ignore the warnings.

 Several days later, the strange object indeed plummeted into the middle of the forest, causing a stir among locals.
 The experts pleaded with the government to send a team to investigate, as the object was surrounded by an eerie dark aura.
-However, the officials continued to brush off the experts' concerns and forbade them from entering the area.
+However, the officials continued to brush off the experts concerns and forbade them from entering the area.

 Weeks passed without any official action, and a strange phenomenon began to occur.
 The forest surrounding the crash site began to transform, taking on the characteristics of an otherworldly dungeon.
 Locals began to disappear without a trace, and rumors began to circulate of terrifying supernatural creatures that were now roaming the area.
 Despite mounting evidence of a looming threat, the government still refused to intervene.

 Eventually, the situation became too dire to ignore, and the government finally relented, allowing the experts to investigate the mysterious object and the strange occurrences happening in the forest.
 After gathering terrifying information about the dangers of the dungeon, the government resorted to an unconventional solution.
 They launched a competition to conquer the dungeon, promising a handsome reward for anyone who could destroy or secure the energy core of the meteorite that had caused the bizarre transformation.
 The competition drew brave adventurers from all over, eager to claim the prize and put an end to the dangerous situation that the government had stubbornly allowed to fester.

 # Character

 - Raden Mandala

 ![Raden Mandala](asset/character/RadenMandala.png)